lioznoy/3D_cameras_sandbox/README.md

 # 3D_cameras_sandbox
-Try to create 3d images with smartphone camera
+Try to calibrate 2 cameras and create 3d images with smartphone camera